Advanced-Reactor-Thermal-Hydaulics-Lab/ART_website/content/post/Kim-OECD/index.md

 # projects: []
 ---

 The Global Panel of Universities on Nuclear Energy Technology, Policy and Education, will commence July 24-25, 2019, in Paris, France, where 16 elite universities from NEA’s member countries are invited to attend.
 Purdue will be represented by Seungjin Kim, the Capt.
-James McCARTy Jr. and Cheryl E. McCARTy Head of the School of Nuclear Engineering, and Lefteri Tsoukalas, professor of Nuclear Engineering.
+James McCarthy Jr. and Cheryl E. McCarthy Head of the School of Nuclear Engineering, and Lefteri Tsoukalas, professor of Nuclear Engineering.

 “When I saw the invitation letter, I was elated.
 This is a great honor,” said Kim.
 “Personally, I’m humbled and feel a great responsibility.”